3 Hours Before Flight Time

 If you are lucky you could also experience a live kill.

-Later you will return to your lodge/ Camp for dinner and overnight.
+Later you will check in at your lodge/ Camp for dinner and overnight.

 After breakfast at the Lodge/Camp you will proceed for a whole day game drive in the park with parked lunch boxes to allow you to explore the deeper Serengeti in search of more wildlife.